WishingWell13/PrivacySyllabus-PrivacyCourseExtraction/README.md

 - We will first extract university cours catalog pages using webScraper.py
 - This should be followed by running the downloadHop1Links.py in order to extract all the hop 1 links from the course catalog pages.
 - findPrivacyContent.py - will extract the course title/descriptions from the web pages downloaded using downloadHop1Links.py.
 Important - It is necessary to do a manual review and filtering of the data resulting from findPrivacyContent.py in order to get best results.

+## Debugging Tips

+`downloadHop1Links.py` will process all files in your `courseListings` directory.
+If you have many files in `courseListings`, each run may take a long time.
+Delete all but 10 of the `html` files in the `courseListings` directory to make a quick run of the script for faster debugging.

 ## Contributors